Golden Hills of Burma

 Day 13: We have allowed more time for sightseeing in Mandalay today, to allow us to cross the Irrawaddy by boat to Mingun to see the world's largest bell and the unfinished ruins of the Mingun Paya, Mandalay is a major arts and crafts centre, and we will visit laquer and gold-leaf workshops.
 Later in the afternoon we will transfer to the airport for the flight to Yangon and then on to our hotel for dinner

-Day 14: After an early breakfast, we transfer to Yangon Airport to catch our homeward flight.
+Day 14: We have the early morning free for final sightseeing and souvenir buying, before transferring to Yangon Airport to catch our homeward flight.
 KE group package services end on arrival at the airport.

 GPS Trip Data